hugoQ1/go-epik/documentation/en/install-lotus-fedora.md

 $ sudo make install
 ```

-After installing Lotus, you can run the `lotus` command directly from your CLI to see usage documentation.
-Next, you can join the [Lotus TestNet](https://docs.lotu.sh/en+join-testnet).
+After installing epik, you can run the `epik` command directly from your CLI to see usage documentation.
+Next, you can join the [epik TestNet](https://docs.lotu.sh/en+join-testnet).